Glamping with kids: What you should know

 5. And lastly, don’t forget the entertainment!

-Yes, I know glamping is all about the outdoors and learning to soak in Nature and peace and quiet – but let's get a bit real here and realise that kids do not know peace and quiet and there is only so much Nature they can enjoy.
-After a few hours (or if you're lucky, the next day) they will need some form of entertainment.
-It need not necessarily be electronics, a few board games or a pack of cards will allow for some fun family time as well.
+Yes, I know glamping is all about the outdoors and learning to soak in Nature and peace and quiet – but let’s get a bit real here and realise that kids do not know peace and quiet and there is only so much Nature they can enjoy.
+After a few hours (or if you’re lucky, the next day) they will need some form of entertainment.
+It need not necessarily be electronics, a few board games, a pack of cards or even a badminton set will allow for some fun family time as well.

 Note: Don’t forget to download games/ movies/ shows on your child’s i-pad – you will not have an internet connection on most glamping sites.